Mount St. Mary’s visits Pascarelli and Marist - WTOP News

 Poughkeepsie, New York; Friday, 7 p.m.
 EST

-BOTTOM LINE: Marist plays the Mount St. Mary’s Mountaineers after Josh Pascarelli scored 20 points in Marist’s 80-71 win against the Canisius Golden Griffins.
+BOTTOM LINE: Marist hosts the Mount St. Mary’s Mountaineers after Josh Pascarelli scored 20 points in Marist’s 80-71 victory over the Canisius Golden Griffins.

-The Red Foxes are 5-2 on their home court.
-Marist averages 64.9 points and has outscored opponents by 2.2 points per game.
+The Red Foxes have gone 5-2 at home.
+Marist ranks eighth in the MAAC with 30.1 points per game in the paint led by Jadin Collins averaging 10.0.

-The Mountaineers are 3-6 in conference games.
-Mount St. Mary’s is fifth in the MAAC with 13.4 assists per game led by Dakota Leffew averaging 4.0.
+The Mountaineers are 3-6 in MAAC play.
+Mount St. Mary’s has a 5-6 record in games decided by 10 or more points.

-TOP PERFORMERS: Pascarelli is shooting 35.4% from beyond the arc with 1.9 made 3-pointers per game for the Red Foxes, while averaging 11 points.
-Max Allen is averaging 9.9 points over the past 10 games for Marist.
+TOP PERFORMERS: Pascarelli averages 1.9 made 3-pointers per game for the Red Foxes, scoring 11.0 points while shooting 35.4% from beyond the arc.
+Max Allen is averaging 12.8 points over the last 10 games for Marist.

-Leffew is averaging 17.6 points, four assists and 1.6 steals for the Mountaineers.
-Deshayne Montgomery is averaging 9.7 points over the past 10 games for Mount St. Mary’s.
+Dakota Leffew is averaging 17.6 points, four assists and 1.6 steals for the Mountaineers.
+Deshayne Montgomery is averaging 9.7 points over the last 10 games for Mount St. Mary’s.

 LAST 10 GAMES: Red Foxes: 4-6, averaging 62.9 points, 30.2 rebounds, 10.8 assists, 8.0 steals and 2.7 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 63.6 points per game.